-Renovation Tour - A Small Bungalow Is Extended To Create A Modern Home
+A Small Bungalow Extended Into A Modern Home

 This week's renovation tour (@our_dream_at_no_15 on Instagram) is a huge inspiration for anyone wanting to completely transform a small property into a wonderful forever home.
 What was a tired 2 bedroom bungalow has been completely gutted and extended to create a stunning 4 bedroom home.